sleggy/cv/README.md

-# My Digital Resume

-## Hi! thanks for stopping by.
-My name is Allen Esperancilla and I am Senior Systems Analyst for a consulting company based in Singapore.
-## I specialise in Microsoft Products such as Azure, Microsoft 365 and Intune.
+# 😎 Allen Esperancilla

+### _Systems Consultant based in Singapore_

+_I architect and build cloud infrastructure and modern workplace solutions_ _On a day to day basis, I am **responsible for securing and maintaining our customer's IT environment**_

+🦾 **Skills**: Azure, Microsoft 365, Microsoft Entra, Microsoft Intune, Microsoft Defender Suite